Palestine–United States relations: Obama administration (2009–2017)

-Tension in US-Palestinian relations
+Tension in U.S.-Palestinian relations

-In 2011, relations worsened as the Palestinians sought UN membership for a Palestinian state, which the US government and Israel regarded as a unilateral act.
-Obama told Abbas that the US would veto any UN Security Council move to recognize Palestinian statehood.
-The Palestinian efforts shifted to the UN General Assembly, which voted in November 2012 to admit Palestine as an observer state, while the US voted against the resolution, and has continued not to recognise Palestine as a state.
+In 2011, relations worsened as the Palestinians sought UN membership for a Palestinian state, which the U.S. government and Israel regarded as a unilateral act.
+Obama told Abbas that the United States would veto any UN Security Council move to recognize Palestinian statehood.
+The Palestinian efforts shifted to the UN General Assembly, which voted in November 2012 to admit Palestine as an observer state, while the United States voted against the resolution, and has continued not to recognise Palestine as a state.

-Despite the passage on November 29, 2012, of the UN General Assembly resolution recognizing Palestine as a non-member observer state, Obama visited the Palestinian Authority for the first time as a President in March 2013.
+Despite the passage on 29 November 2012, of the UN General Assembly resolution recognizing Palestine as a non-member observer state, Obama visited the Palestinian Authority for the first time as a President in March 2013.
 Then-Vice President Biden also visited the Palestinian Authority twice.